Soler’s homer, Pederson’s catch lift Braves over Giants 6-5

 ROSTER MOVES

-The Braves reinstated outfielder Eddie Rosario from the 10-day injured list.
+Outfielder Eddie Rosario was reinstated from the Braves’ 10-day injured list but did not play.
 Outfielder Abraham Almonte was designated for assignment.
 Rosario was recovering from an abdominal strain when acquired from Cleveland at the trade deadline.

 The Giants optioned catcher Chadwick Tromp to Triple-A Sacramento to clear a spot for Gausman’s return from the COVID-19 injured list.